 Pros of Using DigitalOcean

-6. Community and Documentation: It has a strong community with a vast amount of tutorials, resources, and guides which are updated regularly.
+- Community and Documentation: It has a strong community with a vast amount of tutorials, resources, and guides that are updated regularly.
 This can be extremely helpful for troubleshooting and learning.

 Cons of Using DigitalOcean